 Our primary cash requirements are for operating expenses, debt service, development of new properties, improvements to existing properties and acquisitions.
-We expect to continue to use cash flow provided by operations as the primary source to meeting our short-term capital needs, including property operating expenses, general and administrative expenses, interest expense, scheduled principal amortization of debt, distributions to our security holders and improvements to existing properties.
-As of December 31, 2013, we also had \$54.4 million in cash and cash equivalents.
-We believe that our liquidity and capital resources are adequate for our near-term and longer-term requirements without necessitating property sales.
-We completed a significant amount of dispositions in each of the last three years since launching our Strategic Reallocation Plan, using most of the proceeds to fund development activities and repay debt.
-While we completed the Strategic Reallocation Plan in 2013, we expect to complete future dispositions opportunistically, depending on the circumstances pertaining to properties, or groups of properties, or when capital markets otherwise warrant.
+We expect to continue to use cash flow provided by operations as the primary source to meet our short-term capital needs, including property operating expenses, general and administrative expenses, interest expense, scheduled principal amortization of debt, distributions to our security holders and improvements to existing properties.
+As of December 31, 2014, we had \$6.1 million in cash and cash equivalents.

+Our senior unsecured debt is currently rated investment grade by the three major rating agencies.
 We aim to maintain an investment grade rating to enable us to use debt comprised of unsecured, primarily fixed-rate debt (including the effect of interest rate swaps) from public markets and banks.
 We also use secured nonrecourse debt from institutional lenders and banks, when appropriate.
 In addition, we periodically access the public equity markets to raise capital by issuing common and/or preferred shares.

 We use our Revolving Credit Facility to initially finance much of our investing activities.
 We subsequently pay down the facility using proceeds from long-term borrowings, equity issuances and property sales.
 The lenders' aggregate commitment under the facility is \$800.0 million, with the ability for us to increase the lenders' aggregate commitment to \$1.3 billion, provided that there is no default under the facility and subject to the approval of the lenders.
 Amounts available under the facility are computed based on 60% of our unencumbered asset value, as defined in the loan agreement.
 The Revolving Credit Facility matures in July 2017, and may be extended by one year at our option, provided that there is no default under the facility and we pay an extension fee of 0.15% of the total availability of the facility.
-As of December 31, 2013, the maximum borrowing capacity under this facility totaled \$800.0 million, of which \$784.6 million was available.
+As of December 31, 2014, the maximum borrowing capacity under this facility totaled \$800.0 million, of which \$702.2 million was available.